hackeryarn/blog/content/post/rust-macros-2.md

 I chose to use `+` because a blank select makes no sense.

-The matcher and expansion get connected by the captured variable, and repeat the same number of times.
+The matcher and expansion connect through the captured variable names, and repeat the same number of times.
 Everything inside the expansion parentheses (`$()`) repeats, so we need to be careful about any literals that we put into the expression.

-Once we have the repeating match, we can use it in the expression with an almost identical syntax.
+Once we have the repeating match, we can use it in the expression.

 ### Implementing multi-field select